mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 each mental characteristic heals at the rate of one point per day.

 NON-PLAYER CHARACTERS
-During the course of the player characters’ adventures, the Referee will play a huge variety of non-player characters – starport staff and guards, traders, Imperial bureaucrats and nobles, dangerous criminals, archaeologists and scientists, naval officers, alien
+During the course of the player characters' adventures, the Referee will play a huge variety of non-player characters – starport staff and guards, traders, Imperial bureaucrats and nobles, dangerous criminals, archaeologists and scientists, naval officers, alien